-Whether you run a business or make crafts at home, you may be wondering what is the best heat press to buy.
-Well, I am here to help!
-I am running down all of the heat press differences below as well as a buying guide in just about any price range.
-So, whether you need an inexpensive heat press to get you started or are ready to invest in your business, there is a heat press below just perfect for you!
+If you run a business or create crafts at home, you may be wondering which heat press is the best to buy.
+I know this can be an overwhelming decision, so I’m here to help!
+Below, I’ll outline the differences between various heat presses and provide a buying guide for every budget.
+Whether you’re looking for an affordable heat press to get started or are ready to make a significant investment for your business, you’ll find the perfect heat press for your needs!

 Which is the Best Heat Press?

-First, if you would like to just watch a video of me explaining the heat press differences, you can click play below.
-I will walk you through probably way more than you ever wanted to know about a heat press!
+First, if you would like to watch a video of me explaining the heat press differences, you can click play below.
+I will walk you through the choices, providing probably way more information than you ever wanted to know about each heat press.

-Can’t watch the video or missed some of the detail?
-Keep scrolling as I have the information below as well!
+Can't watch the video or missed some of the details?
+Keep scrolling, as I have the information below as well!

 Heat Press Versus EasyPress

-This post is all about traditional heat presses and I am NOT going to compare them to an EasyPress.
+This post is all about traditional heat presses, and I will not be comparing them to an EasyPress.
 If you are interested in learning about the differences, just click here.
-That post will walk you through choosing between a heat press and an EasyPress.
+This post will guide you through the process of choosing between a heat press and an EasyPress.
 I do believe there are situations where both are useful.
 However, if you have already decided that you want a full-sized heat press, keep reading!

 Types of Heat Presses

-When considering a heat press, there are two major types to look at.
-Let’s take a look at the features as well as pros and cons of each.
+When considering a heat press, there are two primary types to consider.
+Let's take a look at the features as well as the pros and cons of each.

 Clamshell Press

-- There are a variety of height options depending on the heat press you get.
-Basically, the more expensive the press the larger the opening.
-This is important because when working with the press, your hands will be really close to the heated surface in the back on a shorter press.
+- There are various height options available, depending on the heat press you select.
+Basically, the more expensive the press, the larger the opening.
+This is important because when working with the press, your hands will be really close to the heated surface in the back of a shorter press.

 - The pressure can vary when the press is in operation.
 This means you could have issues with sublimating some blanks.

 - You can get a drawer option on more expensive options.
 This means that the bottom will slide out towards you and away from the heated element.
-This is a great feature and is generally found on more expensive presses, however.
+This is a great feature and is generally found on more expensive presses.

-- Another additional option is auto-open.
-A clamshell press can be equipped with this feature where it will open when the timer goes off.
-This is great when you have several things going on at once.
+- Another option is auto-open.
+A clamshell press can be equipped with this feature, which allows it to open when the timer expires.
+This is particularly beneficial when you have multiple tasks to attend to simultaneously.

 Swing Arm Press

 These presses are a bit different.
 With these, the swing arm opens and the entire thing swings out of the way.
-So you can swing the heated portion away from the work area.
-Here are a few things you need to know about this type of press.
+This allows you to swing the heated portion away from the work area.
+Here are a few key points to consider about this type of press.

 - You will need more space to operate this press.
-So you need space for this to swing all the way out and all the way to the back if you desire.
-You will need to think about the larger footprint.
+You'll need space for this to swing all the way out and all the way to the back, if you desire.
+Therefore, you will need to consider the larger footprint in your planning.

-- These do have a really consistent pressure because they press straight down.
+- These presses do have a very consistent pressure because they press straight down.
 This makes them ideal for sublimation.

 Heat Press Size

-Now that we have looked at types, what about size.
+Now that we have looked at types, what about size?
 What size should you buy when shopping for a heat press?
-Buy the largest size you can afford at the time as you can never make the heating element any larger.
+Buy the largest size you can afford at the time, as you can never make the heating element any larger.
 If you start with a 9×12 press and find you need a 15×15 press one day, you will need to buy an entirely new press.
-You can’t turn a 9×12 into a 15×15.
+Unfortunately, you can't turn a 9×12 into a 15×15.

 Bundles

-A lot of these heat presses come in a five in one bundle, or an eight in one bundle.
+Many of these heat presses are available in a five-in-one or eight-in-one bundle.
 They come with a wide variety of attachments for mugs, plates, hats, and more.
-They are all over Amazon and you may think they are a huge bargain, but I find that these presses are very cheaply made and the attachments are horrible to work with.
+They are all over Amazon, and you may think they are a huge bargain, but I find that these presses are very cheaply made, and the attachments are horrible to work with.
 I would rather buy a more expensive press and a separate mug press if I wanted one.
-I don’t need a press and attachments that I am not happy with and don’t really use.
+I don't need a press and attachments that I am not happy with and don't really use.

-I did also want to say that cheaper presses can have uneven heating across the heat plate and this can lead to a variety of issues when pressing.
-I feel that buying a quality press is imperative to your success when crafting.
-However, if you still want to buy one of these presses, just be sure to look at a lot of reviews before purchasing.
+I also wanted to mention that cheaper presses can have uneven heating across the heat plate, which can lead to various issues when pressing.
+I believe that investing in a quality press is essential to your success when crafting.
+However, if you still want to buy one of these presses, be sure to read a lot of reviews before making a purchase.

 Brand Names

-There are so many brand names on presses as a manufacturer will make presses and sell them to a variety of outlets.
-These people just make up a name and drop the presses on Amazon.
-I am going to be giving a list of presses below from names I would trust myself so I feel good recommending them.
-I will say that a brand name press will have a different feel to it and you can tell right away that it is heavier duty than off-brands.
+There are numerous brand names on presses, as manufacturers produce presses and sell them to a variety of outlets.
+These people make up a name and drop the presses on Amazon.
+I am going to provide a list of presses below, drawn from names I trust myself, so I feel confident recommending them.
+I will say that a brand-name press will have a different feel to it, and you can tell right away that it is heavier-duty than off-brands.

 Customer Service

 Many cheap presses on Amazon come with zero customer service.
 If you can afford it, I would recommend buying a heat press from a reputable dealer.
 One of my favorites is Heat Transfer Warehouse.
-You get instructions as well as customer service on your press upon purchase.
-I get comments almost every day from someone that picks up a bargain on Amazon just to find that it doesn’t work correctly and they have a really hard time reaching anyone to help them.
+You'll receive instructions and customer service support upon purchase.
+I see comments almost every day from someone who purchased a bargain on Amazon only to find that it doesn't work correctly, and they have a tough time reaching anyone to help them.

 Must-Have Features